DRTriton: Large-Scale Synthetic Data Driven Reinforcement Learning for Triton Kernel Generation: Experiments

-{\bf DRTriton generates substantially faster kernels.} On Level 1 tasks, 32.1\% of DRTriton's correct kernels achieve more than 1x speedup (Faster1 metric), compared to 17.0\% for GPT-5.2 and 14.2\% for Claude.
-This advantage amplifies on harder tasks: on Level 2, DRTriton achieves 54.0\% for Faster1, far exceeding all baselines.
-This demonstrates that DRPO's speed-based reward weighting $\omega(o|q)$ successfully guides the model toward generating optimized, not merely correct, kernel implementations.
+{\bf DRTriton generates substantially faster kernels.} As shown in Figure~\ref{fig:speedup}, DRTriton's speedup curves lie clearly above all baselines across all difficulty levels.
+On Level 1, 32\% of DRTriton's kernels exceed 1$\times$ speedup, compared to 17\% for GPT-5.2 and 14\% for Claude; on Level 2 this rises to 54\%, far exceeding all baselines.
+This demonstrates that DRPO's speed-based reward weighting $\omega(o|q)$ successfully guides the model toward generating optimized, not merely correct, kernels.

-{\bf Effectiveness of curriculum RL.} Figure~\ref{fig:progress} shows the performance progression across our curriculum-based training.
-DRPO training demonstrates substantial improvements over the SFT baseline.
-For level 1 and level 2, peak performance is achieved at DRPO stage 2 for most metrics before a slight regression in stage 3.
-For level 5, we observe steady improvement in performance.
+{\bf Effectiveness of curriculum RL.} Figure~\ref{fig:progress} shows that DRPO training substantially improves over SFT.
+Peak performance at Level 1 and Level 2 is achieved at Stage 2, with a slight regression in Stage 3; Level 5 shows steady improvement throughout.

 {\bf Effectiveness of test-time search.} Test-time search dramatically improves performance on complex programs.
 Counterintuitively, longer and harder programs achieve higher accuracy and better speedup after test-time search.
 This occurs because longer programs contain more code segments with optimization potential, making it easier for DRTriton to identify and improve inefficient fragments.
 Test-time search improves average speedup from 1.20× to 1.57×, demonstrating that fragment-based kernel composition preserves and enhances optimization quality.
+Notably, test-time search is \textbf{model-agnostic}: as shown in Table~\ref{tab:main_results}, applying it to AutoTriton also yields substantial improvements across all difficulty levels.
+The computational overhead of test-time search is reported in Appendix~\ref{app:tts_overhead}.